This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 8. Dermatica Daily Hydration 5HA+Cica Serum

 I just love Dermatica’s whole OTC range, to be honest.
-I much prefer them to Skin&Me’s formulas (check out my Dermatica v Skin and Me comparison for more detailed info).
+I much prefer them to Skin&Me’s formulas, and I go into more detail on this in my Dermatica v Skin and Me comparison.

 You could use this every morning, every night or both!
 I use my Purito serum (old formula) every morning and night.